Leniency Designs: An Operator's Manual: Derivations

 Since we are assuming that the instrument is as-good-as-randomly assigned conditional on the covariates, it follows that $E[\varepsilon_{i}]$ depends only on $w_{i}$ and not on $z_{i}$.
 To simplify derivations, we further assume that the dependence is linear:

 for some vector $\alpha$.
-Similar to, for example, \textcite{cshnw12} we could allow for asymptotically negligible non-linearities in both \Cref{eq:fs_correct,eq:structural_linear} at the cost of complicating the derivations without affecting the results.
+Similar to, for example, \textcite{cshnw12} we could allow for asymptotically negligible non-linearities in both \cref{eq:fs_correct,eq:structural_linear} at the cost of complicating the derivations without affecting the results.
+Allowing for asymptotically non-negligible non-linearities requires treating $z_{i}$ as random.
 Finally, we assume that the errors $(\varepsilon_{i}, \nu_{i})$ are independent across $i$.